 Before his suicide in March 2010, Linkous created many albums of beauty and discord and much of Sparklehorse's music has an introspective, melancholy feel, which Linkous credited to a chemical imbalance.
 His lyrics are full of odd imagery: Joe Tangari describes Linkous' songs as "defiantly surrealist… with all manner of references to smiling babies, organ music, birds, and celestial bodies… In fact, some of the lyrics are so surreal that it's hard to imagine they're even metaphors for anything."

 Musically, Sparklehorse were not far removed from alt country, though there are as many differences as similarities between that genre and Sparklehorse: Linkous was fond of incorporating obsolete musical instruments or technologies (such as woozy mellotrons, scratchy, distorted wire recordings of his own voice, or cheap, tinny drum machines), in ways reminiscent of some of Tom Waits' music.
+As an extension of this style, Sparklehorse was a pioneering voice in dream country.
 Sparklehorse offered a few full-throttle hard rock numbers, as well, such as "Some Day I Will Treat You Good" or "Happy Man".

 Sparklehorse's first album was the confoundingly-titled Vivadixiesubmarinetransmissionplot (1995).
 The record was a modest success, mainly on college radio.
 The supporting tour, however, found Linkous overdosing on valium and antidepressants.
 As a result, Linkous passed out in his London hotel room and remained unconscious with his legs pinned beneath him for almost fourteen hours.